felixlopz/hubrise-test-task/content/docs/en/data.md

 ## Customers

 The **CUSTOMERS** page displays the selected customer lists for the selected Account.
-At any time, you can select which Account and Locations to display.
 Customers are ordered by reverse creation date.

 The records on this page display the following attributes: